hugeblank/Alpha/README.md

 BetaBot was originally a program created by [roger109z](https://github.com/roger109z).
 Due to its bulkiness, I integrated it into the syntax/format that BagelBot accepts. roger109z has write access to this repository along with myself.
 Credit should go his way for most of the code.
 ## Installation
-Assuming you used [cc-github](https://github.com/eric-wieser/computercraft-github) by [Eric Wieser](https://github.com/eric-wieser), it should be as simple to install as:
+Assuming you used [cc-github](https://github.com/eric-wieser/computercraft-github) by [Eric Wieser](https://github.com/eric-wieser) to install BagelBot, it should be as simple to install as:

 `github clone hugeblank/BetaBot /plugins`